 Aspidistra can withstand all ranges of indirect light, meaning that most locations in a home will be accepted.
 Avoid situating it in a spot that receives intense sunlight for more than an hour, as it'll quickly lead to sun-scorch and permanently damaged leaves.
 Clean the leaves regularly, especially with those in darker environments with lukewarm water and a damp cloth.
 Although this isn't too much of an issue, a build-up of dust particles can clog up the plant's pores, causing lowered light capturing-efficiency.

-Allow the soil's top third to dry out in between waters, reducing this further in the autumn and winter.
-If your specimen is situated in a darker environment, allow half of the compost to dry out to minimise the chance of root rot and hatching Fungus Gnat larvae.
+Due to the Aspidistra's amazing ability to withstand dry soil due to competition from nearby trees in the wild, this species is best kept on the under-watered.
+We'd recommend allowing the soil's top half to dry out in between waters, reducing this slightly further in the autumn and winter.
+If your plant is situated in a darker environment, allow almost all of the compost to dry out to minimise the chance of root rot and hatching Fungus Gnat larvae.
+Remember, if in doubt, don't water it - they can deal with short-lived droughts!
 Under-watering symptoms include stunted growth, browned leaf edges and yellowing leaves; these issues are commonly caused by too much sunlight or heat, or pure forgetfulness.
 Over-watering symptoms include a collapsed base, yellowing leaves, heavy soil and plant death.
 If you feel that over-watering is to blame for a gradual decline in health, be sure to click on this link for more info about addressing root rot.

 Although average room humidity is acceptable for this species, those grown in a dry climate (below 40%) should be sat on a humidity tray to prevent the risk of browning leaf-tips.
 At monthly intervals, perform a gentle hose-down to hydrate its leaves and reduce the number of dust particles resting on its foliage.

-Fertile soil is vital for a healthy Aspidistra; supplement once a fortnight using a houseplant-labelled fertiliser, before reducing this to monthly in the autumn and winter.
+Fertile soil is vital for a healthy Aspidistra; feed its soil once every four waters using a 'Houseplant' labelled fertiliser, before reducing this every sixth drink in the autumn and winter.
 Try not to over-feed as their roots are susceptible to burning, especially when over-applied in dry soil.

-Older leaves that rapidly become yellow are a clear sign of over-watering, usually caused by too little light with other symptoms include mouldy or heavy soil, stunted growth and a rotten base.
+Older leaves that rapidly become yellow are a clear sign of over-watering, usually accompanied by low light, mouldy soil and Fungus Gnat flies.
 Although this species can do well in darker locations, the frequency of irrigations must be reduced to counteract the chance of root rot.
 People don't realise that a plant's root system needs access to oxygen too; when soil is watered, the air will travel upwards and out of the potting mix.
 A lack of accessible oxygen will cause them to subsequently breakdown over the oncoming days.
 Click on this link to learn more about root rot and how to address it.

-Too low humidity will cause browning leaf tips with yellow halos.
+Although Aspidistra aren't too fussy with air moisture, too low humidity may cause browning/crispy leaf tips.
 Although this won't kill the plant, increase humidity to prevent new growth in adopting these symptoms.
 Either mist weekly while the heaters are on, or create your humidity tray to provide a a more stable environment for your specimen.